Dog meat consumption in South Korea: Controversy

-Most Korean Buddhists consider eating any kind of meat or dairy as a moral offense.
-Catholic Koreans tend to consume dog meat at a higher frequency than other religions in Korea.
-In general, the rise of Christianity has contributed to the increase in meat consumption in East Asia.

 In 2020, Nielsen Online Research conducted two surveys of 1,000 people from June to September.
-From the survey, 83.8% of South Koreans stated that they have never consumed dog meat and had no plans to consume it in the future.
-58.6% supported the ban on dog meat, and 57% said that consumption of dog meat had an effect on creating negative perceptions of South Korea.
-Human Society International said, "Most Koreans do not consume dog meat, and a growing population recognizes dogs as companion animals, not edible."
+From the survey, 84% of South Koreans stated that they have never consumed dog meat and had no plans to consume it in the future.
+59% supported the ban on dog meat, and 57% said that consumption of dog meat had an effect on creating negative perceptions of South Korea.
+Humane Society International said: "Most Koreans do not consume dog meat, and a growing population recognizes dogs as companion animals, not edible."

 The animal welfare advocacy group Animal Welfare Institute has called for letters of protest about the dog meat trade to be sent to the South Korean president and ambassador to the United States prior to South Korea hosting the 2018 Winter Olympics.

 The charity World Dog Alliance raised a successful online petition in 2012 calling for the UK Government to intervene and oppose the cruelty.
 In 2015, the issue was finally debated in the House of Commons Chamber.
 A second debate on South Korea's dog meat trade in the UK Parliament was held on September 12, 2016, by the Petitions Committee, following an online petition which was started on petition.parliament.uk.
 Change.org has over 450,000 signatures on a petition to boycott the 2018 Winter Olympics.
 In 2018 Humane Society International/Korea, Korea Animal Rights Advocates (KARA), and petition site Care2 hand-delivered a petition of 1 million signatures to the President's residence, the Blue House, in Seoul, with a letter urging him to initiate a phase-out of dog meat farms.

-A 2019 study found that farmed dogs had over twice as high levels of cortisol in hair compared pet dogs, suggesting that dogs on meat farms experience chronic physiological stress.
-The results, therefore, support the need for changes in the regulations, policy and legislation surrounding the farming of dogs for meat.
+A 2019 study found that farmed dogs had over twice as high levels of cortisol in hair compared pet dogs, suggesting that dogs on meat farms experience "chronic physiological stress".